 Slechta employs dazzling prose and sentences that crackle like firelight, as she creates the imaginary world of Mulberry Street and fuels its humble denizens with life and breath.
 Slechta steps boldly, yet convincingly, outside prescribed norms of storytelling, and the reader is compelled to follow.
 By turns familiar and startling, these stories are as powerful as they are original.

 Mulberry Street is a place of history, legend, and magic — a landscape where bellies talk and wishes are granted and ladies disappear into sidewalk cracks and hope ultimately blooms in the heaviest of hearts.
-Mary Slechta’s astounding collection follows in the footsteps of Sherwood Anderson’s Winesburg, Ohio and Maxine Clair’s Rattlebone, viewing the stories of Black people’s suffering and resilience through its own magical lens.
+Mary Slechta’s astounding novel follows in the footsteps of Sherwood Anderson’s Winesburg, Ohio and Maxine Clair’s Rattlebone, viewing the stories of Black people’s suffering and resilience through its own magical lens.
 Wildly inventive and engaging, Mulberry Street offers an illuminating vision of a Black past, present and future.
 A dazzling must-read!